tungd/purescript-ractive/README.md

 ```
 gulp build-demo
 webpack
+open the the index.html from demo
 ```
-...then open in your browser the index.html from *demo*-subdir.